adasanvin12345/CP-Ninja/README.md

 # CP-Ninja
 CP-Ninja is a Web based Search Engine that searches for the DSA/CP problems stored in the database and outputs most relevant results obtained.It takes an input query from the user, finds the best results using an algorithm called TF-IDF algorithm and displays the results.
-Tech stacks used int the project are HTML, CSS, JavaScript, Nodejs, ExpressJs and MongoDb.
+Tech stacks used in the project are HTML, CSS, JavaScript, Nodejs, ExpressJs and MongoDb.

 Link to the website : https://cp-ninja.herokuapp.com/questions